U.S.-based Lumens Adds B&B Italia to Its Online Portfolio

 Lumens was originally incepted in 2001, with the YLighting firm.
 In 2004, the company founded Lumens with both a showroom and an online presence.
 On Tuesday, Lumens said that with the addition of B&B Italia, it has now enhanced its portfolio of fine home brands from across the globe with an anchor point in Italian design.

 “As the first e-commerce partner in B&B Italia’s history, Lumens is positioned to lead the brand into new segments by expanding its reach in the North American market.
-Design customers and A+D (architecture and design) professionals can expect the same top-quality craftsmanship and design that define B&B Italia, bolstered by the best-in-class service Lumens is known for,” the company said.
+Design customers and [architecture and design] professionals can expect the same top-quality craftsmanship and design that define B&B Italia, bolstered by the best-in-class service Lumens is known for,” the company said.

 Throughout the industry, major design and interior players are currently focused on the potential of digital e-commerce channels.
 Digital penetration in the design sector is growing but due to the logistical challenges of shipping large, single items, the industry is trailing far behind the zenith its fashion counterparts achieved well over a decade ago.